About the Annual Member Statement

-As a distinguished active member of the Arkansas Public Employees Retirement System, you have a “vested” interest in this subject, even if you aren’t officially “vested” yet Each year, you should receive an Annual Member Statement in the mail.
-It is VERY IMPORTANT that you carefully examine this document.
+As an active member of the Arkansas Public Employees Retirement System, you have a “vested” interest in this subject, even if you aren’t officially “vested” yet Each year, you should receive an Annual Member Statement in the mail.
+It's VERY IMPORTANT that you carefully examine this document.
 Why?
-This is where you detect any problems with the information we have about you in our system.
-We will eventually use this same info to calculate your retirement benefits, so it's better to fix any errors sooner rather than later.
+We will eventually use this same info to calculate your retirement benefits, so you'll want to identify any issues sooner rather than later.

 Below are illustrations and explanations for each segment of the document.
-Note that the images are from a sample statement and that your actual statement will contain figures pulled from your account.
+Note that the images are taken from a generic sample statement for fiscal 2018 and that your actual statement will contain figures from fiscal 2019 pulled from your own individual account.

 This section indicates the statement in your hands is based on the most recently completed fiscal year (rather than the calendar year), and reminds you to review all data closely.

 This section lists your unique APERS ID, your name, birthdate, gender, and address, as well as your spouse’s information, if applicable.
-Review the information carefully.
 Note that you will need your APERS ID to register for access to the Members Self-Service portal on our website.

 Your designated beneficiary or beneficiaries are listed in this section.
-Ensure that this information is accurate.
+Members designate a beneficiary for the contributions they have made to their accounts, either through payroll deductions (contributory members) or service credit purchases.
 If you have any questions, this website is always a great resource, and the APERS office is just a phone call away.

 This section will provide a a month-by-month accounting of your work and earnings for the fiscal year, July 1st through June 30th.
 Note these figures might differ from figures calculated for the calendar year, January 1st through December 31st.

-Whereas your Employment History in Section 6 shows the ‘actual’ service credit that you’ve earned as an employee of at least one APERS-covered employer, this section shows the total of any service credit that you’ve earned or purchased.
-It also shows the current total of your employee contributions (contributory members).
-Contact APERS if anything does not appear correct.
+Whereas the Account Detail in Section 5 shows the service credit that you earned in the most recently completed fiscal year, this section shows the total of any service credit that you’ve earned or purchased.
+It also shows the current total of your employee contributions.

-This section shows any service credit earned in a reciprocal system.
-For more information on this topic, see out Reciprocal Service Brochure.
+This section shows reciprocal systems with which you have established reciprocity..
+For more information on this topic, see our Reciprocal Service Brochure.

 To retire with benefits (normal, reduced, or disability) from the system, you have to first meet the retirement requirements listed in this section.